Rocket fired from Gaza destroys house in southern Israel

 Rockets and more recently incendiary kites and explosive balloons are frequently aimed at the communities neighboring Gaza, though this is the farthest they’ve reached in four years.
 The Israeli military has responded to these with strikes on the desperately poor enclave.

-There are also regular and deadly protests — which turn violent at times — next to the border fence.
+There are also regular and deadly protests next to the border fence — which turn violent at times — aimed at easing the blockade.
 This past Friday more than 14,000 gathered in different locations, where they threw rocks, explosive devices, firebombs and grenades at IDF troops and the security fence, the Israeli military said, adding that it fired on the protesters.
 Five Palestinians were killed and 60 injured, according to the Gaza Ministry of Health.

+Since March, 155 Palestinians have been killed during the protests.
+One Israeli soldier was killed by sniper fire in July.

 Hamas won elections to rule Gaza in 2006.
 Since then, there have been three major rounds of fighting between Israel and Gaza.
-Israel and Egypt have enforced a border blockade since 2007, which has made it increasingly difficult for Hamas to govern.
+Israel and Egypt have enforced a border blockade since 2007, which has made it increasingly difficult for Hamas to govern the densely populated strip of land that is home to some 2 million.

 It has also devastated Gaza's economy, made it virtually impossible for people to enter and exit the territory, and left residents with little clean water and just a few hours of electricity a day.

-Israel argues that Hamas could have ended the suffering of Gaza's 2 million people by disarming and renouncing violence.
+Israel argues that Hamas could have ended the suffering of Gaza's people by disarming and renouncing violence.

 Rachel Elbaum reported from London; Paul Goldman and Lawahez Jabari reported from Tel Aviv.